pinguin999/my-jngl-starter/README.md

 }
 ```

 Now you know the basics of creating objects in JNGl.
-Maybe it’s a good point to try creating the Paddle class yourself and after that look into the next steps.
+Maybe it's a good point to try creating the Paddle class yourself and after that look into the next steps.

 Paddle.hpp